 - Invite those who have suffered abortion to hope and healing through day and weekend Entering Canaan Retreats

-- Direct the New York Archdiocesan Family Life / Respect Life Office
+- Serve as Respect Life Coordinators for the New York Archdiocesan Family Life / Respect Life Office

 - Dr. Joseph Stanton Human Life Issues Library